geonetwork/geonetwork/geonetwork-frontend/README.md

 ## Running unit tests

 Run `ng test` to execute the unit tests - work in progress -.
-Run `ng e2e` to execute the end-to-end tests via a platform of your choice - work in progress -.
+Run `ng e2e` to execute the end-to-end tests using [cypress](https://www.cypress.io/) - work in progress -.

 ## Internationalization